yehonathank/virtual-lab/nanobody_design/discussions/rosetta/improved_python.md

 ## Computational Biologist

-To address the agenda and improve the Python script for processing Rosetta score files, we need to modify the `extract_scores_from_file` function to specifically extract the `dG_cross` value from the score files.
-Here's the revised script with the necessary changes:
+Certainly!
+To address the agenda, I'll modify the `extract_scores_from_file` function to extract the `dG_cross` value from the specified score file format.
+Here's the updated Python script with the necessary changes:

 ```python
 import os